RegiaJG/Guia_Digital_Interativo/README.md

 ## Technologies

-This project is intentionally minimalist — built with web fundamentals, no frameworks.
+This project is intentionally minimalist — built with web fundamentals, no frameworks, no build step.

 - **HTML5** — structure and content
 - **CSS3** — layout, typography and animations